lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

 ### Age Requirements for Participation in Youth Activities

 With their parents’ approval, youth may attend overnight camps beginning in January of the year they turn 12.
 They may attend dances, youth conferences, and FSY conferences beginning in January of the year they turn 14.
+Eighteen-year-olds may also attend, including those who have been ordained elders and those who have been endowed.

 20.7.3